Children should not be in detention.

 Australia is in serious breach of the International Convention of the Rights of the Child with its mandatory detention policy, a policy which inevitably leads to the detention of children.

 In August 2003 a case was filed for the children of the Bakhtiyari family, a family undoubtedly the most written-about asylum seeker family in Australia.

 Below is an observer's report (by Karin Eliot) of the case proceedings in the Adelaide Children's Court, where Justice Strickland stated that it is unlawful to keep the five children in detention, yet he did not order the government to release them.

-As I write these words (August 19), the case is back before the Family Court, this time as an appeal before the full Family Court.
+As I write these words on August 19, 2003, the case has returned before the court, this time as an appeal before the full Family Court.

 Report on the Family Court Case regarding the lawfulness of children in immigration detention

 Adelaide, 6 August 2003

 If you would like this 'no-copyright restrictions' text as a word document or plain text file please email: karin_eliot[at]yahoo.com.au

 Day 3, day of judgment of the two Interim Applications to allow 5 sibling children to reside with a foster family, and, pending final determination of the lawfulness or otherwise of their detention, to be immediately released from immigration detention.